Autocapture

 Autocapture provides several configuration options to help you adjust your implementation to your needs.
 You can turn individual Autocapture events on and off as needed, and even tune those events further to optimize your event volume.

 The default configuration should provide the right balance of automatically capturing events that matter while excluding ones that don't.
 This balance is critical when capturing clicks.
-By default, Amplitude captures clicks on interactable elements (for example, links, text fields, dropdowns, and other form elements).
+By default, Amplitude captures clicks on interactive elements (for example: links, text fields, dropdowns, and other form elements).
 Amplitude also captures other clicks on elements that result in a change on the page (for example, a new visual element) or a navigation to a new page.
 This configuration excludes clicks on blank areas, a user highlighting text, and other similar actions to ensure you aren't paying for low-value user behaviors.

 Your taxonomy with Autocapture